jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_content.md

   <div style="padding: 10px; border: 1px solid #eee; border-radius: 4px; margin-top: 8px;">
     <br>
     <p>
-    When controlling a computer, the most important things are knowing "where you are" (position) and "what you want to do"(intention).
+    When controlling a computer, the most important things are knowing: <br>
+    Position: "where you are" <br>
+    Intention: "what you want to do".
     </p>
     <br>
   </div>